chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 ### Configuration in Opensearch Node

-This section provides the pre-backup configuration required to backup the data on Object Storage System (Similar to but not AWS S3) like _Minio_, _Non-AWS S3_.
+This section provides the pre-backup configuration required to backup the data on Object Storage System like _Minio_, _Non-AWS S3_.
 The steps to set a secret key using commands are given below:

 1. Log in to all the opensearch nodes and follow the steps on all the opensearch nodes.